 Nearly three decades after BP began exploring the deepwater Gulf of Mexico, the company remains one of the region’s leading oil and gas producers, with lease blocks covering an area more than twice the size of Delaware.
 In fact, BP has been the largest energy investor in the deepwater Gulf over the past decade.

-Between 2013 and 2015, its average daily production in the region increased from 189,000 barrels of oil equivalent to 249,000.
+Between 2014 and 2017, its average daily production in the region increased from 252,000 barrels of oil equivalent to more than 300,000.
 This reflects BP’s continued investment at its four massive Gulf of Mexico production platforms: Atlantis, Na Kika, Thunder Horse and Mad Dog.
 Elsewhere in the gulf, the company holds interests in four hubs that other companies operate: Mars, Olympus, Ursa and Great White.

 BP has spent more than half a century exploring and developing Alaska’s oil and gas resources, and its operations in and around the giant Prudhoe Bay field, located on the North Slope, account for around 55 percent of the state’s oil and gas production.